Join in the social side of music!

 Now in our fourth year

-Immerse yourself in a wide range of traditional and acoustic music: bluegrass, old-time, Celtic, international music ... whatever people want to play!
+Immerse yourself in a wide range of traditional acoustic music: bluegrass, old-time, Celtic, country, international music ... whatever people want to play!

 Hone your skills while having fun.
-Rehearse and jam with friendly, knowledgeable coaching and guidance.
-Perform nightly for an audience of your peers—the other friendly, encouraging musicians who the workshop.
+Rehearse and jam with friendly coaching and guidance.
+Perform nightly for an audience of your peers—the other friendly, encouraging musicians who attend the workshop.

-Most people think they're not quite ready for the Horizon Workshops, but they quickly find out otherwise.
+Most people think they're not quite ready for the Horizon Workshops, but they quickly find they are.
 If you're acquainted with the basics, you're probably good to go.

 You'll need knowledge of common chords and/or the ability to play a few melodies smoothly.
 A moderate sense of adventure and a good sense of humor are a definite plus.
 And, um ... nobody has to